Corporate Governance

 Cross-Shareholdings

-The Board of Directors comprehensively examines whether shares held as cross-holdings are worthwhile based on risk and return from the perspective of medium- to long-term economic rationality, and qualitative considerations such as the purpose of holding and credit status.
-If this examination results in the judgment that it is not worthwhile to retain cross-holdings, in principle such holdings are reduced.
-However, if it is determined that holding of such shares will contribute toward the improvement of medium- to long-term corporate value, they are retained.
-As a result of such deliberation, the Company sold 16 cross-shareholdings (including shares subject to deemed holding) for 7,550 million yen between April 2015 and March 2023.
+The Board of Directors comprehensively examines whether shares held as cross-holdings are worthwhile based on risks and returns from the perspective of medium- to long-term economic rationality and qualitative considerations such as the purpose of holding those shares and the credit status.
+If this examination results in the judgment that it is not worthwhile to retain the cross-holdings, such holdings are reduced in principle.
+If it is determined that holding such shares will contribute to the improvement of medium- to long-term corporate value, they are retained.
+As a result of such deliberation, Tokyo Seimitsu sold 19 cross-shareholdings (including shares deemed to be held) for 8,415 million yen between April 2015 and March 2025.

 Environment・Society・Governance